How to Remove JPMCB Card Services From Your Credit Report

 Identifying and Addressing Unauthorized Inquiries

-If you find an unauthorized inquiry from JPMCB on your credit reports, it’s crucial to act promptly to protect your credit scores and personal information.
+If you find an unauthorized inquiry from JPMCB on your credit reports, you need to act promptly to protect your credit scores and personal information.

 1. Contact Chase: Reach out to Chase’s customer service.
 They can provide further information about the inquiry and help you determine if it’s a case of identity theft or an error.